thxmasdev/ignition-bot-discordjsv14/README.md

 {
-    "token": "The bot's token from the Discord Developer Portal.", "clientId": "The bot's client ID for registering slash commands.", "guildId": "The ID of the Discord server where the bot will operate.", "channelId": "The ID of the channel where suggestions will be sent."
+    "token": "The bot's token from the Discord Developer Portal.", "clientId": "The bot's client ID for registering slash commands.", "guildId": "The ID of the Discord server where the bot will operate."
 }
 ```